chef/chef-web-docs/chef_master/source/berkshelf.rst

 It is possible to configure which engine to use for the `solve <https://github.com/berkshelf/solve>`__ dependency resolution system.

+By default, the solver selection depends on your environment.
+When the ``dep_selector`` gem is installed, as in the case of ChefDK, the ``gecode`` solver is used.
+Otherwise, the ``ruby`` solver is utilized by default.

-The default ``gecode`` solver matches the engine used by the Chef Server, so will more closely reflect the behaviour of the Chef Server in selecting cookbooks:
+The ``gecode`` solver matches the engine used by the Chef Server, so will more closely reflect the behaviour of the Chef Server in selecting cookbooks:

 .. code-block:: ruby

    solver :gecode

-The optional ``ruby`` solver can give better results in some situations, notably when Berkshelf times out when trying to build a dependency set.
+The ``ruby`` solver can give better results in some situations, notably when Berkshelf times out when trying to build a dependency set.

 .. code-block:: ruby